pydy/pydy-tutorial-human-standing/pydy-tutorial.md

 We will work through two parallel but similar problems in the tutorial.
-The first will be a demonstration problem in which the full solutions will be shown and each step will be explained, the second will be a similar problem that the attendees will work in pairs to come up with the solution.
-I’ll introduce each stage of the problem derivation and development in short ~5-10 minute sections and then have the attendees complete the derivation of their problem using the software tools that have been presented.
+The first will be a demonstration problem in which the full solutions will be shown and each step will be explained, the second will be a similar problem that the attendees will work on in pairs to come up with the solution.
+I’ll introduce each stage of the problem derivation and development in short ~5 minute sections and then have the attendees complete the derivation of their problem using the software tools that have been presented.

 1. [00:00] Introduction